wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/sql-data-warehouse/sql-data-warehouse-get-started-provision.md

 Now that you have configured the firewall you will be able to make connections from your desktop to the Azure SQL Data Warehouse database you just created.

 ## Next steps

-Now that you have created a sample database for SQL Data Warehouse, learn about how to use SQL Data Warehouse in [Connect and query](./sql-data-warehouse-get-started-connect-query.md).
+Now that you have created a sample database for SQL Data Warehouse, you are ready to [Connect](/documentation/articles/sql-data-warehouse-get-started-connect) to your database.